 - 1. It has been found that many serotypes of salmonella possess somatic antigens of the same kind.
-Agglutination of any of the Salmonella antigens with human serum should not be taken as proof of infection by one particular organism, but rather than as an infection by an organism of a like antigenic structure. - A great number of false positive reactions have been reported in healthy individuals when tested with Proteus antigens, especially in slide tests.
-A titre of less than 1:160 should not be considered significant. - Hemoglobin (≤ 10 g/L), bilirubin (≤ 20 mg/dL), lipaemia (≤ 10 g/L), rheumatoid factors (≤ 300 IU/mL) do not interfere.
+Agglutination of any of the Salmonella antigens with human serum should not be taken as proof of infection by one organism, but rather than as an infection by an organism of a like antigenic structure. - 2.
+A clinical diagnosis should not rely only on findings of a single test but a combination of clinical symptoms and laboratory data should be used. - Hemoglobin (≤ 10 g/L), bilirubin (≤ 20 mg/dL), lipaemia (≤ 10 g/L), rheumatoid factors (≤ 300 IU/mL) do not interfere.
 Other substances may interfere. - 4.
-False positive or false negative results may also occur due to: - Contamination of test materials - Improper incubation time or temperature - Improper storage of test materials or omission of reagents - Deviation from the recommended techniques
+False positive or false negative results may also occur due to: - Contamination of test materials - Improper incubation time or temperature - Improper storage of test materials or omission of reagents - Deviation from the recommended techniques - Early disease, immune-unresponsiveness, prozone (Brucellosis) and antibiotic treatment (false negative results).